polankisravya/task_6/README.md

-File Compression & Backup
+FILE COMPRESSION & BACKUP

-📌 Task Overview
+ Task Overview

 This task focuses on understanding Linux backup strategies using command-line tools.
 The goal is to safely store files by compressing them, automating backups, and scheduling them using cron.

-🛠️ Tools & Technologies Used
+ Tools & Technologies Used

 tar – Archive multiple files/directories into one file